 BWContiguous Contiguous transmission bandwidth, i.e. bandwidth from lowest edge of lowest transmitted channel in frequency to highest edge of highest transmitted channel in frequency.
 For non-contiguous operation with a band the term is applied per sub-block.

+BWGB, low The minimum guard band defined in subclause 5.3.3 for lowest assigned component carrier

+BWGB, high The minimum guard band defined in subclause 5.3.3 for highest assigned component carrier

 f Separation between the channel edge frequency and the nominal -3 dB point of the measuring filter closest to the carrier frequency

 ΔFGlobal Global frequency raster granularity